Covivo/mobicoop/README.md

 ### Windows Requirements

-Please use powershell with our project, in requirement you will need:
+Please use powershell with our project, in requirements you will need:

 *BE SURE TO BE IN AN ADMIN CONSOLE MOD !!!*